com-pas/compas-architecture/TOOLS_CHOICES.md

 ## Jenkins
 ### Pros
 - Lots of experience within Alliander
+- Well known in the industry of Software automation

 ### Cons
 - Not easy to make public (which is what we want)